Ed Carpenter (racing driver): 2011

 For 2011, Carpenter moved to Sarah Fisher Racing, driving the No. 67 Dallara-Honda.
 The team competed in a partial season consisting of all the oval races and select road course and street circuit races.
-Carpenter made his season début at the Indianapolis 500, where he qualified in 8th place and finished in 11th place after leading for 3 laps.
-In the Firestone Twin 275s at Texas Motor Speedway, Carpenter started the opening race in 5th place and finished in 18th place.
-For the second race, Carpenter drew a 10th place starting position – via a random draw – and finished in 16th place.
-Following the two Texas races, Carpenter and the team began to struggle in qualifying and Carpenter had a best start of 14th place at the Iowa Corn Indy 250 at Iowa.
-Carpenter further struggled on the non-oval races, which resulted in his best finishes being a trio of 11th-place finishes at Indianapolis, Iowa and the MoveThatBlock.com Indy 225 at New Hampshire Motor Speedway.
-At the penultimate race of the season, the Kentucky Indy 300 at Kentucky, Carpenter started in 4th place and led for 8 laps.
+Carpenter made his season début at the Indianapolis 500, where he qualified in eighth place and finished in eleventh place after leading for three laps.
+In the Firestone Twin 275s at Texas Motor Speedway, Carpenter started the opening race in fifth place and finished in eighteenth place.
+For the second race, Carpenter drew a tenth place starting position – via a random draw – and finished in sixteenth place.
+Following the two Texas races, Carpenter and the team began to struggle in qualifying and Carpenter had a best start of fourteenth place at the Iowa Corn Indy 250 at Iowa.
+Carpenter further struggled on the non-oval races, which resulted in his best finishes being a trio of eleventh-place finishes at Indianapolis, Iowa and the MoveThatBlock.com Indy 225 at New Hampshire Motor Speedway.
+At the penultimate race of the season, the Kentucky Indy 300 at Kentucky, Carpenter started in fourth place and led for eight laps.
 In the late stages of the race, Carpenter battled with Chip Ganassi Racing's Dario Franchitti, who was in a championship battle with Will Power.
 Carpenter beat Franchitti by 0.0098 seconds – the series' closest finish at the track – to record his first series victory.

-At the season-ending IZOD IndyCar World Championship at Las Vegas Motor Speedway, Carpenter started in 3rd place and was soon running in 2nd place to pole sitter Tony Kanaan after 11 laps, when a major accident occurred in turn 1.
+At the season-ending IZOD IndyCar World Championship at Las Vegas Motor Speedway, Carpenter started in third place and was soon running in second place to pole sitter Tony Kanaan after eleven laps, when a major accident occurred in turn one.
 Dan Wheldon was fatally injured during the crash.
 The race was canceled afterward, and with the results expunged, Carpenter finished the season ranked in 26th place, with 175 points.
-In the separate sub-classification for the oval races, Carpenter ranked 6th with 141 points.
+In the separate sub-classification for the oval races, Carpenter ranked sixth with 141 points.